Axioms for Defeat in Democratic Elections: Axioms

 \begin{example} The Pareto VCCR $f$ is defined as follows: for any profile $\mathbf{P}$ and $x,y\in X(\mathbf{P})$, $x$ defeats $y$ in $\mathbf{P}$ if and only if all voters in $\mathbf{P}$ rank $x$ above $y$.
 Clearly adding two voters with reversed ballots to a profile in which $x$ is unanimously ranked above $y$ results in a profile in which $x$ is not unanimously ranked above $y$.
 Thus, the Pareto VCCR violates Upward Neutral Reversal.
 However, it trivially satisfies Downward Neutral Reversal, because if $\mathbf{P}'$ has a pair of voters with reversed ballots, then no candidates defeats any other in $\mathbf{P}'$.\end{example}

 The Pareto VCCR seems reasonable for certain special purposes, e.g., in a small club, unanimity may be valued and often possible.
-However, in elections where disagreement is expected, the Pareto VCCR would be of little help in narrowing down the range of possible winners, as so few candidates would defeat others.
+However, in elections where disagreement is expected, the Pareto VCCR would be of little help in narrowing down the range of potential winners, as so few candidates would defeat others.
 Of course, we agree that it is a \textit{sufficient} condition for $x$ to defeat $y$ that $x$ is unanimously ranked above $y$.
 A VCCR $f$ is said to satisfy the Pareto axiom if for all profiles $\mathbf{P}$ and $x,y\in X(\mathbf{P})$, if $x\mathbf{P}_iy$ for all $i\in V(\mathbf{P})$, then $x$ defeats $y$ in $\mathbf{P}$ according to $f$.
-Split Cycle clearly satisfies the Pareto axiom.
+Split Cycle clearly satisfies the Pareto axiom, since there cannot be a majority cycle all of whose margins are equal to the total number of voters.
 Moreover, we can use Pareto and Upward Neutral Reversal to derive the converse of Special Majority Defeat (Lemma \ref{SpecialMaj}), thereby obtaining a characterization of majority rule for two-candidate elections that differs from May's \citeyearpar{May1952} famous characterization (cf.~\citealt{Asan2002}, \citealt{Woeginger2003}, and \citealt[Cor.~12]{Llamazares2006}).

 \begin{proposition} For any VCCR $f$, the following are equivalent: \begin{enumerate} \item $f$ coincides with majority rule on two-candidate profiles; \item $f$ satisfies the following axioms with respect to two-candidate profiles: Anonymity, Neutrality, Monotonicity, Pareto, and Upward Neutral Reversal. \end{enumerate} \end{proposition}